jessgusclark/gadget-material-icons/README.md

 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet" />
 ```

-Add [css/icons.css](custom color and sizes) code to your css or link to this file:
+Add [custom color and sizes](css/icons.css) code to your css or link to this file:

 ```
 <link href="https://jessgusclark.github.io/gadget-material-icons/css/icons.css" stylesheet" />
 ```

-See [css/](CSS Readme File) for more information.
+See [CSS Readme File](css/README.md) for more information.

 ### Step 2: Add XSL Transformation

-Add the [xsl/snippet-icon.xsl](xsl transformation) to your XSL folder.
+Add the [xsl transformation](xsl/snippet-icon.xsl) to your XSL folder.
 If you have a test area, please test it first.
 Next, link to it in your templates with this code:

 ```
 <xsl:import href="snippet-icon.xsl"/>
 ```

-See [/xsl](XSL Readme File) for more information.
+See [XSL Readme File](xsl/README.md) for more information.

 ### Step 3: Install the Gadget via GitHub pages